ericchiang/blog/content/post/tpm-keys.md

 +++
-title = "The Trusted Platform Module Key Hierarchy" date = "2020-12-30"
+title = "The Trusted Platform Module Key Hierarchy" date = "2021-01-04"
 +++

-The Trusted Platform Module is a security device built into all modern hardware qualified for Windows.
-TPMs can provide assurances about the kernel and boot sequence even if those systems have been compromised, and underpin technologies like Windows’ BitLocker, various [ChromeOS][chromeos] systems, and Linux’s Integrity Measurement Architecture.
+The Trusted Platform Module is a security device that sits on a physical motherboard, runs in a CPU trust zone, or is provided by a hypervisor.
+By functioning below the OS and boot sequence, it provides a trust anchor to verify those systems even if they’ve been compromised.
+TPMs are required for any device qualified for Windows, underpinning technologies like Windows’ BitLocker, various features in [ChromeOS][chromeos], and Linux’s Integrity Measurement Architecture.

 But looking at the [thousands of pages of specifications][specs] and auxiliary documents will also lead you to another conclusion.
 TPMs are ridiculously complex.